Sunday, July 30, 2017

 The CryptO'pinion?

-Whitewater Madness has the hallmarks of a fantastic oldskool game and is something I'd expect to see on an Atari console.
+Whitewater Madness has the hallmarks of a fantastic oldskool arcade game and is something I'd expect to see on an Atari console.
 And yes, that's a compliment.
 I love the frantic Toobin-style action which is perfectly balanced yet challenging without ever feeling impossible.
 There's so much going on and I think this is an excellent action/shoot 'em up.

-Why Atari didn't release this is unbelievably sad because it's a great arcade game so easily sails into the seas of gaming gold!!
+Why Atari didn't release this is unbelievable because it's a great arcade game so easily sails into the seas of gaming gold!!
 It's simple, it's fun and it's now freely available to download after being 'lost' for three decades.
 That alone makes this extra special so enjoy what would have been the very first Atari STe game.
 A superb and delightful arcade game!!

 Download the official disk images